SafetyPanda/jRisk/README.md

 # jRisk
-Risk Clone implemented in Java
+A Risk Clone written in Java.

 # What Works?
   - Creates a very very very very basic board.